-- (f) Joint parking facilities with abutting businesses are sufficient to meet parking demand. - (g) The latest edition of the ITE Parking Manual, or other professional source, provides data which demonstrates that the parking demand for a proposed use is less than the standards specified in this Code. - L. Bicycle Parking and Storage Standards and Applicability.
-These standards for short term parking and long term storage of bicycles are intended to recognize and promote cycling as a viable means of transportation and recreation for residents, consumers, visitors, and employees; and to ensure compliance with the Comprehensive Plan which calls for improved access to and safety of bicycle and pedestrian facilities. - 1.
-Short Term Bicycle Parking.
-These bicycle parking spaces (bps) standards apply to any application for development that requires site plan approval under Section 502.F of the Land Development Code in all Zoning Districts except for Residential 1 and Planned Agriculture. - (a) The minimum number of bicycle parking spaces shall be as indicated on Table 703.L.1. - (b) Bicycle parking shall utilize the 'Inverted U' style or as shown as acceptable in the Association of Pedestrian and Bicycle Professionals Essential of Bike Parking, 2015 or as most recently updated.
-The rack may not be constructed of wood. - (c) If an applicant wishes to install something different, any bps shall meet the following specifications: - (i) Allow secure locking of the frame and wheel; - (ii) Support a bicycle frame at two points of contact; - (iii) Meet the intent of the examples provided in the Association of Pedestrian and Bicycle Professionals Essential of Bike Parking, 2015 or as most recently updated. - (d) Location & Serviceability.
-Each bps shall be: - (i) Securely anchored to the ground and on a hard, stabilized surface of at least six feet in length and a width sufficient to satisfy the remainder of these regulations; - (ii) Spaced to allow easy access to each bicycle - (iii) Spaced sufficiently away from obstructions, including walls, doors, posts, columns, landscaping, and other racks, in accordance with the Association of Pedestrian and Bicycle Professionals Essential of Bike Parking, 2015 or as most recently updated. - (iv) Easily accessible from the street or multi-use path and protected from motor vehicles; - (v) Visible to passers-by and well-lit to promote usage and enhance security; especially in retrofitted areas, or where good visibility is not achievable, an applicant may be required to install directional signage. - (vi) Located at or nearby principal entrances where reasonably practicable, unless doing so compromises the other directives of this subsection, including visibility and accessibility. - (e) Bicycle parking serving buildings with multiple entrances shall be dispersed so that all principal entrances are served.
+- (c) If an applicant wishes to install something different, any bps shall meet the following specifications: - (i) Allow secure locking of the frame and wheel; - (ii) Support a bicycle frame at two points of contact; - (iii) Meet the intent of the examples provided in the Association of Pedestrian and Bicycle Professionals Essential of Bike Parking, 2015 or as most recently updated. - (d) Location & Serviceability.
+Each bps-shall be: - (i) Shall be Securely anchored to the ground and on a hard, stabilized surface of a least six feet in length and a width sufficient to satisfy the remainder of these regulations. - (ii) Shall be sSpaced to allow easy access to each bicycle - (iii) Shall be sSpaced sufficiently away from obstructions, including walls, doors, posts, columns, landscaping, and other racks, in accordance with the Association of Pedestrian and Bicycle Professionals Essential of Bike Parking, 2015 or as most recently updated.
+The minimum spacing is summarized in Figure 3 below- - (iv) Shall be Eeasily accessible from the street or multi-use path and protected from motor vehicles; - (v) Shall be Vvisible to passers-by and well-lit to promote usage and enhance security; especially in retrofitted areas, or where good visibility is not achievable, an applicant may be required to install directional signage. - (vi) Shall be Llocated at or nearby principal entrances where reasonably practicable, unless doing so compromises the other directives of this subsection, including visibility and accessibility. - (vii) Is preferred to be covered from rain when possible